Shashi3743/School-Hub-with-Smart-Admin/README.md

 ## 📝 Overview

-**Multiple School Management System** is a SaaS-based full-stack application built using the MERN stack.
+**School Hub with Smart Admin** is a SaaS-based full-stack application built using the MERN stack.
 It enables centralized management for multiple schools with separate data silos, offering dashboards and controls for Admins, School Owners, Teachers, and Students.

 ---